-At the same time, I know as a baby sleep expert that parents and babies often don’t sleep as well while room-sharing after about 4-6 months, and this can have a devastating impact on the entire family.
+I know as a baby sleep expert that parents and babies often don’t sleep as well while room-sharing after about 4-6 months, and this lack of sleep can have a devastating impact on the entire family.

-Why don’t babies sleep as well while room sharing after 4-6 months?
-We all have “mini wake-ups” multiple times a night, when we simply check in with our surroundings and drift back off to dreamland.
+Here's why: We all have “mini wake-ups” during the night.
+We simply check in with our surroundings and drift back off to dreamland.
 Babies do the same.
 BUT… after about 4-6 months of age, babies are suddenly AWARE of the world around them, and seeing mom or dad (or even just knowing they are there) can cause “mini wake-ups” to turn into full-blown night wakings.
 This can occur as often as every 45-120 minutes ALL NIGHT LONG.

-Knowing the recommendation for room-sharing AND the reduced quality of sleep that can come from room-sharing beyond 4-6 months, I was torn.
-My heart broke for new parents who wanted to set their babies up to be great sleepers, but feared death for their little one by putting him/her in a separate room.
-That’s an awful judgement call to have to make.
-“Do I help my baby and family get more sleep at the risk of something horrible happening to my baby?”
+So...knowing the recommendation for room-sharing AND the reduced quality of sleep that can come from room-sharing beyond 4-6 months, I was torn.
+My heart broke for new parents who wanted to set their babies up to be great sleepers, but were fearful to put baby into their own room.
+It’s an awful judgment call to have to make.
+“Do I help my baby and family get more sleep at the risk of something happening to my baby?”
 No parent should ever have to make that call.